The decision to have surgery is a significant one and preparing as best you can for your surgery will help you in your recovery.

 Certain lifestyle risk factors can slow your healing following your surgery.
 In preparation for your recovery aim to:

 - Eat healthy – a healthy balanced diet will help your cells prepare for healing

 - Quit smoking – smoking causes your blood vessels to constrict, reducing the amount of blood to your tissues.
 A good blood supply is needed for your body to heal and recover from surgery.

 - Limit alcohol intake – alcohol contains toxins and is dehydrating.
 It is best limited or avoided prior to surgery.

 - Reduce weight if overweight – additional weight can put stress on your joints.

-- Exercise – this should be done on the advise of your doctor or physiotherapist.
+- Exercise – this should be done on the advice of your doctor or physiotherapist.
 Good conditioning of the muscles surrounding the joint to be operated on will help your recovery.

 To reduce the complication of infection after your surgery:

 - Have any tooth or gum pain and infection treated well in advance of your surgery

 - Any medical conditions such as urinary infections or bowel problems should be treated before surgery.